 additional treatment services if needed and accessing support to maximize

-their coping skills; to provide in-school supportive counseling to children
+their coping skills; to provide supportive counseling, when needed, to

-who may be experiencing ongoing social, behavioral, familial or emotional
+students who may be experiencing ongoing social, emotional, behavioral or

 COLLABORATION & INTERVENTION:

-To serve as a member of the student intervention committee for general
+To serve as a member of the Intervention & Referral Services Committee (I&RS)

-education students, providing consultation, resources, guidance and/or other
+for general education students providing consultation, resources, guidance

-assistance to teachers concerned about non-classified students in their
+and/or other assistance to teachers concerned about non-classified students in

 conferences in an attempt to gather information and gain insight in order to

-construct or unify a home/school partnership to address the child’s
+construct or unify a home/school partnership to address the student’s

 presenting difficulty.
 To provide resource information and consultation to

-teachers or parents who have questions and concerns about children not
+teachers or parents who have questions and concerns about students who are not

 formally referred to the CST.
 To provide, when needed, crisis intervention

-agencies and work with them in concert with the family to assist the child.
+appropriate community agencies and work with them in concert with the family

-To keep abreast of the current federal IDEA regulations and statewide
+To keep abreast of the current federal IDEA regulations and New Jersey

-administrative code which governs the field of special education, so that
+Administrative Code which governs the area of special education so that

 specified policies and procedures are followed accurately.
-To maintain
+To incorporate and

-discipline by pursuing continuing education courses, attending conferences
+continuing education courses, attending conferences and participating in

-and participating in workshops in order to be able to share new information
+workshops in order to be able to expand knowledge base, share new information

 with colleagues and apply new insights and skills in practice.